Abhinay Thakur, Savas Kaya and Ashish Kumar* Pages 1 - 14 ( 14 )

-Maintaining infrastructure costs billions of dollars globally and obstructs people's travel plans every day.
-A significant cause of deterioration in construction industries is the corrosion of infrastructure and metals used for the manufacture of goods and supplies.
-This has culminated in numerous developments in the ground of smart self-healing coatings centered on nanocontainer for corrosion treatment of metallic substrates (iron, aluminium and magnesium and their alloys), due to their potential to prevent the spread of cracks in protective coatings by releasing active agents from micro / nanocontainer in a controllable sense.
+Globally, the maintenance and repair of infrastructure cost billions of dollars and impact the day-to-day life of people.
+Corrosion of infrastructure and metals used in the manufacture of goods and supplies is a major cause of deterioration in the construction industry.
+Nanocontainerbased self-healing coatings attract enormous scientific attention as they offer a wide range of applications in conjunction with long-lasting inhibition performance.
+These coatings prevent the rate of crack progression by releasing active agents from micro/nanocontainers in a controllable manner and heal crack, thereby mitigating corrosion.
 The potential of such coatings to heal local damage induced by climatic causes or by mechanical damage is a significant contributing factor to their desirability.
 This review is a comprehensive analysis of nanocontainers used to manufacture self-healing anticorrosive coatings as well as explains their self-healing mechanism.
-The techniques used to develop nanocontainers, specifically by layered double hydroxide and layer-by-layer assembly, have been clarified.
-An attempt has also been made to cover the latest developments in the manufacture of nanocontainers with respect to self-healing corrosion coatings used in several construction industries.
+The technique used to develop nanocontainers such as layer-by-layer assembly of layered double hydroxide has been clarified.
+An attempt has also been made to cover the latest developments in the manufacture of nanocontainermediated self-healing corrosion coatings used in several construction industries.

 Department of Chemistry, Faculty of Technology and Science, Lovely Professional University, Phagwara, Punjab, Department of Pharmacy, Sivas Cumhuriyet University, Health Services Vocational School , 58140, Sivas, Department of Chemistry, Faculty of Technology and Science, Lovely Professional University, Phagwara, Punjab